 There are several types of class-action lawsuits you can create or join.

 This lawsuit is best for those who have lost money through another business’ poor decisions.
 People who join this class-action may have bought stocks or invested money into a business under false pretenses or improper conduct.
 For example, if a company concealed or misrepresented certain risks and facts to their investors, they’re illegally hiding information from their investors.

 This lawsuit falls under personal injury lawyer’s jurisdiction.
-It’s filed when a product or service has resulted in harmful side effects to its users.
+It’s filed when a product or service used my a consumer resulted in harmful side effects.
 This class-action also falls under mass accidents such as chemical spills.

 This lawsuit occurs when consumers or people are harmed by a company’s illegal business practices.
 Consumer class lawsuits are popular for those who feel as an individual their claims are not feasible, but can be stronger within a group.